openservicemesh/osm/DESIGN.md

 These URIs are unique identifiers of Azure VMs, VMSS, or other compute with Envoy reverse-proxies, participating in the service mesh.

-In the sample `ListEndpoints` implementation, the Mesh Catalog loops over a list of [Endpoints providers](#3-endpoints-providers):
+In the sample `ListTrafficSplitEndpoints` implementation, the Mesh Catalog loops over a list of [Endpoints providers](#3-endpoints-providers):
 ```go
 for _, provider in catalog.ListEndpointsProviders() {
 ```